-The agreements were signed in the presence of our prime ministers in Zagreb on 3 July 2018.
-The funds are distributed across five sectors.
-The programmes agreed are aiming to increase competiveness, social inclusion, and energy efficiency as well as to provide support to the civil society and justice sector.
+The agreements on the Grants were signed in the presence of our prime ministers in Zagreb on 3rd July 2018.
+The programmes aim to increase competiveness, social inclusion, and energy efficiency as well as to provide support to the civil society and justice sector.
 The funds will be eligible until April 2024.

-Four Norwegian government agencies and institutions participate in the programme implementation together with relevant Croatian counterparts.
+Four Norwegian government agencies and institutions take part in the programme implementation together with Croatian counterparts.
 The role of Norwegian programme partners is to facilitate strengthening of the ties between Norway and Croatia and assists in the programme implementation.

 Facts about the Grants

 The EEA and Norway Grants are rooted in the EEA Agreement which makes Iceland, Lichtenstein and Norway part of the internal European market.
-Before these countries the EEA agreement sets a common goal for working together for decreasing social and economic disparities in the EU and strengthening cooperation between European countries.
-To reach these objectives a total of 2,8 million euros has been allocated to 15 European countries for the period 2014-2021.
+Before these countries the EEA agreement sets a common goal for working together in decreasing social and economic disparities in the EU and strengthening cooperation between European countries.
+To reach these objectives a total of 2,8 billion euros has been allocated to 15 European countries for the period 2014-2021.
 Norway secures almost 98 percent of the funds.
 To take part in the EEA and Norway Grants, Croatia became eligible in 2013 after joining the EU and becoming the signature the EEA agreement.
 This is the second programming cycle Croatia partakes since then and in the previous period 2009-2014 Croatia received the support of 9.6 million euros in total.